reneelouise/ReneeLouise/README.md

-# :wave: Hello World, My name is Renée-Louise
+# :wave: Hello, My name is Renée-Louise
 ## Welcome to my coding world 🌍

 ## 🎓 From Economics Graduate, to Passionate Programmer!